dglaude/Mouse_Jiggler_Trinket_M0/README.md

 * `adafruit_dotstar` (mpy file)
 * `adafruit_pixelbuf` (mpy file)

-*UPDATE* This has not been tested with the new release 6.0.0 of adafruit_hid ( https://github.com/adafruit/Adafruit_CircuitPython_HID/releases/tag/6.0.0 ) that add a control of the timer when the host is slow to boot and to do USB enumeration.
-My code use an active wait checking the USB status via supervisor and blinking rapidly to tell you there is something wrong.
+*UPDATE* I successfully tested the code with new release 6.0.0 of adafruit_hid ( https://github.com/adafruit/Adafruit_CircuitPython_HID/releases/tag/6.0.0 ).
+That add a control of the timer when the host is slow to boot and to do USB enumeration.
+Since my code use an active wait checking the USB status via supervisor and blinking rapidly to tell you there is something wrong, that is still active at startup.
+It may have a different behavior when the host shutdown, or in between the BIOS USB enumeration and the OS USB enumeration.
+I still have to investigate.

 If you want to customize the behaviour, you can add the file  `muconfig.py` and edit to uncomment some line and choose the value you want to use in place of the default.